SAGE: Structure-Aware Generative Video Transitions between Diverse Clips: Algorithm

 \emph{(i) Foreground selection.} We restrict attention to lines that lie in the foreground regions, selecting

 This restricts subsequent marching on semantically salient objects while suppressing background clutter.

-\emph{(ii) Canonical normalization.} For each foreground region we compute a tight bounding box $B$ and normalize line endpoints into this canonical frame.
+\emph{(ii) Canonical normalization.} For each foreground region, we compute a tight bounding box $B$ and normalize line endpoints into this canonical frame to obtain $\hat{L_A^{\mathrm{fg}}}$, $\hat{L_B^{\mathrm{fg}}}$.
 This makes matching robust to absolute position and scale, and ensures that correspondences are determined by relative geometric positioning rather than raw pixel coordinates.
-See Section 5 for details.

-\emph{(iii) Hungarian matching.} We define a cost matrix $C \in \mathbb{R}^{|L_A^{\mathrm{fg}}|\times|L_B^{\mathrm{fg}}|}$ for all candidate line pairs, {
+\emph{(iii) Hungarian matching.} We define a cost matrix $C \in \mathbb{R}^{|\hat{L_A^{\mathrm{fg}}}|\times|\hat{L_B^{\mathrm{fg}}}|}$ for all candidate line pairs, {

-where $c(\cdot)$ is the line center.
-Note that other information, like line orientation and length, could be added in the construction of the cost matrix.
+where $c(\cdot)$ is the canonical line center.
+Note that the cost matrix can be modified to include a weighted combination of other geometric attributes, such as line orientation and length.
+We prioritized predictable results for artists and opted for simpler position-only matching, as adding other features can cause line paths to contradict with each other later in the method.
 We use Hungarian matching to produce a set of one-to-one correspondences,

 with unmatched lines discarded.
-These matched pairs $l_A^i \leftrightarrow l_B^i$ form the foundation for motion-guided interpolation, as described next.
+These matched pairs $\hat{l}_A^i \leftrightarrow \hat{l}_B^i$ form the foundation for motion-guided interpolation, as described next.